getsentry/examples/python/django/README.md

 This demo provides a basic example of instrumenting [a Django project with Sentry](https://docs.sentry.io/clients/python/integrations/django/).
 To play with this demo, you'll need to create a Sentry account, and [update the project configuration](#configuring-sentry) with your DSN.

-The code for this demo is split up in a similar manner to the Django tutorial: a single "project", `myproject`, and a single "app", `myapp`.  `myproject` contains the settings and global URL routing, and `myapp` contains views, templates, and static files.
+The code for this demo is split up in a similar manner to the Django tutorial and most of the code was generated from `django-admin startproject` and `python manage.py startapp`.
+It includes a single "project", `myproject`, and a single "app", `myapp`. `myproject` contains the settings and global URL routing, and `myapp` contains views, templates, and static files.

 Some Django projects only contain a single app and some contain several (or many).
 Configuring a Django application to use Raven is similar for either approach:

 1. Install the Raven library.
-2. Add Raven to Django's `INSTALLED_APPS` setting.
+2. Add Raven to the Django project's `INSTALLED_APPS` setting.
-3. Create a `RAVEN_CONFIG` dict in Django settings with the project's DSN and other optional parameters.
+3. Create a `RAVEN_CONFIG` dict in the project's settings with your DSN and other optional parameters.

-These steps are much abridged from the [official documentation](https://docs.sentry.io/clients/python/integrations/django/), which is a much better reference.
+These steps are abridged from the [official documentation](https://docs.sentry.io/clients/python/integrations/django/), which is a much better reference.

+To keep the demo light, many key Django features were commented out of the generated code.
+In particular, no ORM models are defined so there is no need to create or apply migrations.
+(A sqlite database file may get generated but it's safe to delete.)

 > Note: This demo uses Django 1.11 which is a "long-term support" (LTS) release but not the latest version.
 This was selected on the assumption that existing applications might not have upgraded yet.
 The procedure for integrating Raven/Sentry with Django 2.0+ should be very similar.